vikanshu-joshi/Vaartalap/README.md

 # Vaartalap

-Vaartalap is a video calling application developed using using kotlin, firebase and opentok API.
+Vaartalap is a video calling application developed using using kotlin, firebase and AGORA API.

 Still under development, check commits for progress of the app.